 Typhoid Symptoms:

 Symptoms of typhoid are usually not immediately apparent.
 The bacterium enters the body through the mouth and then makes its way to the intestine.
 After around 1-3 weeks, it passes through the intestinal wall to the bloodstream.
-Once it enters the bloodstream, it can get passed on to other organs in
+Once it enters the bloodstream, it can get passed on to other organs in the body and it is during this period that the symptoms of typhoid become noticeable.

 Some of the common typhoid symptoms include: